vabruzzo/from-lambda-calculus-to-react/README.md

 ## Lisp and S-expressions

-- [Recursive Functions of Symbolic Expressions and Their Computation by Machine, Part I](https://web.archive.org/web/20131004232653/http://www-formal.stanford.edu/jmc/recursive.pdf)* - John McCarthy's original paper where he introduces Lisp and S-expressions. though academic, it is surprisingly approachable
+- [Recursive Functions of Symbolic Expressions and Their Computation by Machine, Part I](https://web.archive.org/web/20131004232653/http://www-formal.stanford.edu/jmc/recursive.pdf)* - John McCarthy's original paper where he introduces Lisp and S-expressions; though academic, it is surprisingly approachable
 - [Reagent](https://reagent-project.github.io/) - what it looks like to write React with a Lisp
 - [S-expression Wikipedia Entry](https://en.wikipedia.org/wiki/S-expression)